- First filtering

 Each project will have a number of critical resources associated with its completion.
 If even one of these fails to materialise then it will not be possible to proceed with a project based on the idea; your Director of Studies can help you judge what might be a limiting issue.

 In some cases a project may need to build on algorithms described in a technical report or other document known to exist but not immediately available in Cambridge.
 If a proper demonstration of a project will rely upon the availability of bulk data (e.g. a sample database, or machine-readable versions of the text of a novel) then this must be considered critical even if work could start without the data.

 The project proposal must contain as its last section a Resources Declaration.
 This must explicitly list the resources needed and give contact details for any person (apart from yourself) responsible for ensuring their availability.
+In particular, you should name the person responsible for you if your work requires access to the Department research area.
 The signatures of these people should also be present on the project cover sheet before submission.

-If your project involves experiments on human subjects, such as asking people to evaluate some aspect of your work, then you must seek approval by submitting a human subjects request to the departmental Ethics Committee and record that you have done this by ticking the appropriate box on the Project Resource Form.
+If your project involves experiments on human participants, such as asking people to evaluate some aspect of your work, then you must seek approval by submitting a human participants request to the departmental Ethics Committee and record that you have done this by ticking the appropriate box on the Project Resource Form.
 Further information is on the web page: